Admin

 These are the two minimal things that are expected during any application process.
 So many are sent through to recruiters that it is important to make sure yours are appealing, have a good layout and have no mistakes.

-Visit the Career Development website for more tips in how to write both of them and make sure you book an appointment with them (as a student or a graduate) to see if there are any ways you can improve on either.
+with them (as a student or a graduate) to see if there are any ways you can improve on either.

 It is recommended that you tailor your CV and Cover Letter to each position you are applying for, however there is nothing wrong with having a template that is easy to adapt to make the process of applying to jobs quicker/smoother.
 Acknowledging what transferable skills you have gained from your degree and previous job roles can be beneficial when doing this.